Days Like This (Van Morrison album)

-Days Like This is the twenty-third studio album by Northern Irish singer-songwriter Van Morrison, released in 1995 (see 1995 in music).
+Days Like This is the twenty-third studio album by Northern Irish singer-songwriter Van Morrison, released in 1995.
 It is a diverse group of songs offering a variety of moods and styles.
 It ranked No. 5 on the UK album charts and was nominated for the Mercury Prize.

 Composition

 His daughter, singer-songwriter Shana Morrison performed duets with her father on two tracks, "You Don't Know Me" and "I'll Never Be Free".
 "Ancient Highway" is nine minutes long and contains the lyric "praying to my higher self/Don't let me down".
 It is said to be the one song on the album where he comes closest to following his muse.
 The title track has continued to be a popular song in concert to the present day.
 Most of the songs are reflective and seem to come during a time of self-examination.
 "No Religion" came about Morrison explained when he was thinking: "Wouldn't it be great just to be born and nobody told you there was such a thing as religion?
 Say it didn't exist and you were just told that all you've got is this life and that's it...and there's no heaven, no hell."
 The song, "Songwriter" spoke of his songwriting techniques as a practical application instead of inspired as in the past.
 "Melancholia" and "Underlying Depression" continue the theme of soul searching.